idungoofed/code-samples/README.md

 code-samples
 ============

-A couple of random, small programs that I have created in my spare time.
+A couple of simple, small programs that I have created in my spare time.